SciML/DiffEqFlux.jl/docs/src/examples/NN-ODE.md

-# Neural Ordinary Differential Equations
+# Neural Ordinary Differential Equations with sciml_train

 Next we define a single layer neural network that using the [AD-compatible `concrete_solve`